EAGEA/Node.io/README.md

 ## RabbitMQ

 As said before, we use **RabbitMQ** to handle communications between players.
+Also, we use a hosted server on [CloudAMQP](https://www.cloudamqp.com/).

 * The _host_ use a dedicated _queue_ to receive `Actions` from users.
 * The _players_ are all connected to a _fan-out exchange_ using a queue.
 The _host_ publish the